cschladetsch/ChessClock/Readme.md

 $ make  # be patient
 $ # change back to booting to GUI after setting minimum GPU RAM to 128M RAM (or more, depending on hardware)
 ```
+*NOTE: This doesn't build on device (too little ram), and cross-compiling to Pi is a PITA*

 See Building ChessClock.

 ### Android